pph-collective/provident-app/README.md

 Optional keys:

-- `maxDate`: a date formatted as `"yyyy-mm-dd"`.
+- `max_date`: a date formatted as `"yyyy-mm-dd"`.
 Disables dates on the date picker after this date.
-- `minDate`: `"today"` or a date formatted as `"yyyy-mm-dd"`.
+- `min_date`: `"today"` or a date formatted as `"yyyy-mm-dd"`.
 Disables dates on the date picker before this date.

 If `min` is set to `today` then, whenever the form is viewed any date before today is disabled.